bengtan/resume/README.md

 * Excellent at written communications
 * Self-modifying and continuously learns new technologies.
-* Extremely good at debugging hard problems (especially those from the field)
+* Good at debugging hard problems (especially those from the field)
 * Legal issues around open source and software licensing